maanasmakam/Traffic-Controller/README.md

 This project has been executed on the MCUXpresso IDE on the FRDM-KL25Z board.

 Both Debug and Release builds have been included in this project.

-Extra Credit : Peer Review

-Name : Gautama Gandhi

-Date and Time of Review : 12-Oct-2021 2:00AM

-Overview of changes:

-1. Added /r in the log statement to improve the readability of the log messages in the debug terminal.
-2. Identified missing use of macros in locations for constant value now represented as CROSSWALK_MASK in fsm.c
-3. Identified missing use of macros in location of constant value now represented as SCALE in led.c